 Motorized Trail Grant Applications

-The application deadline has passed and the motorized trail grant submissions are now available for review.
+- Previous trail grant submissions are available for review.

 Technical assistance for grant preparation is provided to applicants by CPW's Trails Program staff.
 Grant applications are accepted as submitted and are rated on their merit.

 The Colorado Recreational Trails Committee (the Committee) is responsible for the Colorado Parks and Wildlife’s (CPW) trail grant application review process.
 The Committee makes recommendations to the Colorado Parks and Wildlife Commission and Great Outdoors Colorado (GOCO) Board regarding funding strategies for grants.
 Annually, this process may change as grant categories and policies are updated.
 Please see the most current grant application packet for specific deadlines, scoring criteria, and the grant process timelines.

 The Parks and Wildlife Commission, through its Policy A-104, has authorized a subcommittee structure to assist the Committee in formulating grant funding recommendations.
 Subcommittees for each non-motorized grant category and the motorized grant applications are convened each year to rank and review all trail grant applications received.
 Subcommittee members are appointed by the Committee.

 CPW's Trail Grant Application review and ranking process follows a four-tiered review and approval protocol:

 All grant applications are first reviewed by CPW wildlife field biologists and regional CPW staff.
 This process allows CPW to flag potential wildlife issues prior to the review by the subcommittees.
 While concerns may be flagged during this review, CPW's field staff will attempt to resolve these concerns prior to the subcommittees review.